zapling/atreus62/README.md

 This is my custom layout which is based on the US keyboard layout with some extra modifications for the Swedish characters `åäö`.
 It consists of three layers where some special keys are accessible while holding the `FN` key.

-Input of Swedish characters under US layout is achieved with the unicode input mode that is available in Linux via (the `ctrl` + `shift` + `u`) key combination.
-You can read more about this at the [QMKs Unicode section](https://beta.docs.qmk.fm/using-qmk/software-features/feature_unicode#input-modes).
+Input of Swedish characters under US layout is achieved with the usage of `compose` key.
+You can read more about this at the [Arch wiki](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Configuring_compose_key).

-_This mode is not accesible under Windows, and therefore this layout might not work as expected for those users._

-Some applications behave unexpectedly when trying to input characters this way, resulting in some weird behaviour.
-To circumvent this, one workaround is to temporarily change the keyboard layout to Swedish in your OS.
-If you know a better way, please consider creating a PR.

 ## Installation